jan-matthis/ansible_git_dotfiles/README.md

 # Git dotfiles

-Ansible role to install and update dotfiles using a bare Git repository.
+Ansible role to manage dotfiles using a bare Git repository.

 Automatises the technique described in [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).